akshay140601/Self-Refine-Reimplementation/README.md

     ```
     python src/pie/run_eval.py --eval_config report/chatgpt/config.yaml.0
     ```
     config.yaml.0 is the yaml file constructed above.
-If you run self-refine for 4 time-steps , you should create 4 yaml files and run this evaluation 4 times.
+If you run self-refine for 4 time-steps, you should create 4 yaml files and run this evaluation 4 times.
-3. Step 3: Run the src/pie/pie_eval.py to generate results.
+3. Step 3: Run the src/pie/pie_eval.py to generate results (number of codes optimized, speedup wrt input).
+Make sure to download 'R' software.